MMACS11DC1-2025/class-exercises-romainelettuce731/4.4/README.md

 ---Reasonable Recursion Depth Discussion---

 For my project, I stopped the recursion once the size reached 0.
 This is because allowing the size to go into the negatives would reverse the tube's direction and cause overlapping, creating a pattern that didn't look so good.
-There is no limit set for a number that may be too high because although the design is really large and takes a long time to draw, it can still create a nice design with enough time and the right sizes.
+I set the limit to 300 as a maximum because any larger creates a shape you can't see and the program takes an extremely long time to draw it.

 ---Test Cases---